ca-plants/ca-plant-list/data/text/Delphinium-hesperium-subsp-hesperium.md

+Leaves hairy on undersides.
 Flowers dark blue to purple.
 Sepals dark blue-purple; not bent back.